 In order to collect Gift Aid, we will need to collect your name and address.
 These details will be used solely for Gift Aid administration.
 Some activities (for example cake sales and jumble sales, or where a series of donations are collected together) are NOT eligible for Gift Aid.
 For further information about Gift Aid rules, we encourage you to read these Guidance Notes from HMRC.

 Our Charities receive 100% of your donation.
-We deduct NOTHING for providing this service because all of our operating costs are covered separately by our Corporate Sponsors.
-We are a non-profit business and the Wonderful Organisation is run by volunteers.
-In short, nobody gets paid.
-We're are doing this because we want be as Wonderful as our Fundraisers, Sponsors and Charities!
+We deduct NOTHING for providing this service because all of our operating costs are covered separately by our wonderfully generous Corporate Sponsors.
+We are a non-profit business, which means every donation is passed in full to our Charities.
+In short, we’re not in it for ourselves.
+We're doing this because we want to be as Wonderful as our Fundraisers, Sponsors and Charities!

 In effect, the Wonderful website operates as a Charity donation website.
 Once you sponsor a Fundraiser, the money is taken immediately from your card and held to pay the Charity.
 We pay Charities each month and, since we are a non-profit, any interest earned on funds in our account is also passed to our Charities.
 Should the Fundraiser be unable to complete the event - for whatever reason - the Charity you are supporting will still receive your kind donation.
 We're sorry that we are unable to offer refunds but do remember: EVERY penny goes to the Charity.
 Nobody other than the Charity is benefiting from your generosity.